israellevin/marmalade/README.md

   - `players/` contains all the players that have ever participated in the jam, each in a unique directory with the player's name.
 This directory contains all the working directories of the generators during the jam, and can be deleted  once the jam is over (and potentially recreated from the `generators` archive directory using the log).
     - `generators/` contains all the foreign player's generators that the local player ran during the jam, each in a unique directory with the generator's name, containing directories for all of its instances (each extracted in turn from the `generators/` directory).
     - `config.lisp` contains the foreign player's name, address, and public key.
 Will never clobber anything.
+  - `redis/` contains the redis database files for the jam.

 ## Generators